 The math can look much worse for a solo practitioner with fixed overhead that could add up to tens of thousands of dollars per week.
 If you have to shut down the office while you’re away, the actual cost and opportunity cost of taking time off can be enormous.
 This is where more creative solutions to keep the practice running in your absence can be invaluable.

-What Do We Do With Three Weeks Off Per Month?
+What Do You Do With Three Weeks Off Per Month?

 That’s a great question!
 What would you do with three weeks off per month?
 It’s fun to think about, isn’t it?

-October was our first month of partial freedom.
-I attended a couple four-day conferences in the latter part of the month — one for anesthesiologists and the other for bloggers.
+In our first month of partial freedom, I attended a couple of four-day conferences in the latter part of the month — one for anesthesiologists and the other for bloggers.

-In November, we took our first big trip, spending three weeks in Guanajuato.
+In November of 2017, we took our first big trip, spending three weeks in Guanajuato.
 The getaway was a wonderful family experience.
 We learned some Spanish, explored Mexico’s central highlands, and spent all of our days together, rather than running in different directions as we so often do at home.

 December brought the holidays, and we were able to spend ample time with family in two states.
 I was hoping to have a reason to travel to a decent Bowl game, but alas, my home team struggled in 2017, so I’ll have to wait for another year or ten for that.